Here's what we know about the San Jose rail yard shooting - KTVZ

 Here’s what we know about the San Jose rail yard shooting

-At least eight people are dead after a gunman opened fire at a public transit rail yard in San Jose, California, Wednesday morning.
+Authorities are investigating a “very sizable crime scene” at a public transit rail yard in San Jose, California, after a gunman opened fire, leaving nine people dead.

-The suspected gunman is dead, according to Deputy Russell Davis of the Santa Clara County Sheriff’s Office.
+Eight miles away, authorities are looking into the gunman’s home that went up in flames.

-Police also received information about explosive devices inside the transit building, and the bomb squad is investigating, Davis said.
+The gunman is dead, according to Deputy Russell Davis of the Santa Clara County Sheriff’s Office.

 Here’s what we know: